 What About Greek Island Hopping?

 Adding more islands can be very tempting but it brings logistical challenges: transferring from island to island and checking in and out of multiple hotels.
-Supposing you’d like to add multiple islands to your trip, we can organise all your transfers and hotels.
+If you’d like to add multiple islands to your trip, we can organise all your transfers and hotels.
 You’ll just have to show up and enjoy the ride.

 Supposing you had to pick one island for your trip, we’d recommend Santorini if you’re looking for romance and Mykonos if you’re looking to party.